DaviGabrielMota/DaviGabrielMota/README.md

 ###

-<p align="left">• ⌨️ I'm learning Python<br>• 🥊 I do Boxing<br>• 📌 My currently goals are: Have a job in the I.T field and get an advanced level in Python</p>
+<p align="left">• ⌨️ I'm learning Java<br>• 🥊 I do Boxing<br>• 📌 My currently goals are: Have a job in the I.T field and get an advanced level in Python</p>

 ###